 How does a 1099 differ from a W-2?

 The relationship between the organization and the person performing services for your organization is incredibly important.
 If the individual is considered an employee, you are required to withhold payroll tax.
 However, if the person performing the services is an independent contractor, you do not need to withhold payroll tax.

-When it comes to year-end planning forms, your employees receive Form W-2, while your independent contractors receive Form 1099-MISC.
+When it comes to year-end planning forms, your employees receive Form W-2, while your independent contractors receive Form 1099-NEC.